nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 09.md

 Razor is seeking the strategic advantages guarded by the Erie: ancient anti-dragon artifacts, a mine whose ore can strengthen draconic breath weapons, and—according to the GM campaign canvas—the ancient resting place associated with the defeated dragon flights.
 Umbrail confirmed that he had unknowingly taken one of his mentor's lesser artifacts.
 He cleansed and activated it as the **Talon of Unmaking**, an anti-armor talisman with an enhanced effect against dragons.

 The party cannot defeat Razor through an ordinary fight.
 Their chosen contribution is to recruit the unaligned orc tribes and build a coalition.
 Zing Zow and his riders have taken responsibility for checking the nearby mine and requesting reinforcements.
 A Black Fang column of five diplomats under **Gorak** and fifteen warriors aligned with Quartermaster **Vekka** is traveling beneath a peace banner toward the Frostvein settlement.
-Lil Chang and the rescued Cloud Seer scout **Da Long** flew ahead on Da Long's griffon, **Quickfeather**.
-The land party recruited the escaped kobold **Scritch**, passed the Black Fang camp unseen, and reached the snowbound Frostvein plateau.
+Lil Chang and the rescued Cloud Seer scout **Da Long** flew ahead on Da Long's griffon, **Quickfeather**, reached **Icehold**, and opened negotiations with Chieftess **An Yue**.
+The land party recruited the escaped kobold **Scritch**, passed the Black Fang camp, and then fought one of its plateau patrols.
+One Black Fang scout escaped.

 At the same time, a second campaign-scale threat is developing below the mountains.
 Rubius's axe is a cursed intelligent shadow artifact that becomes more powerful and more corrupting with use.
 During Session 08 it consumed three kobolds, overrode Rubius's judgment, and drove him to attack Alder.
-Rubius now has three tracked Shadow Points.
+In Session 09 Rubius drew it again, accepted two explicit bargains, and fed it a Black Fang veteran.
+His transcript-supported total is now **five Shadow Points**, with a possible sixth point pending reconciliation of the written Wound trigger.
 Alder openly admitted that his patron wants Rubius killed and the axe taken, and that his lost family heirloom lies in the **Undershadow**.
 The **Shadow Well** there remains the only known way to remove the axe's power.

 ## Current Campaign State

-### Exact Position at the End of Session 08
+### Exact Position at the End of Session 09

-- Lil Chang and **Da Long** remain ahead on **Quickfeather**, traveling toward the Frostvein settlement; their arrival was not shown.
+- Lil Chang, **Da Long**, and **Quickfeather** are guests at **Icehold** after meeting An Yue's council.
-- Umbrail, Alder, Rubius, Rowan, and **Scritch** reached the stormbound Frostvein plateau.
+- Umbrail, Alder, Rubius, Rowan, and **Scritch** remain on the plateau after defeating a Black Fang patrol.
+Their remaining journey to Icehold was deferred to Session 10.
-- The party passed the Black Fang column unseen by climbing above its camp at the **Stone Stairs**.
+- The party's passage above the Black Fang camp is no longer secret: one patrol scout escaped the battle and can report them.
 - The column contains five diplomats under **Gorak** and fifteen warriors aligned with **Vekka**.
 It still travels beneath a peace banner.
 - The Black Fang mission is publicly recruitment.
 Scritch suspects a hidden objective, but an attack on the Frostvein has not been established in play.
 - Zing Zow and approximately six Cloud Seer riders are attempting to secure the Erie mine and will send a signal afterward.
-- The Frostvein, Graven Hand, and Hollow Drum remain neutral.
+- The Frostvein remain neutral but are actively considering terms.
+The Graven Hand and Hollow Drum remain uncontacted and neutral.
+- An Yue will hear the Black Fang under their peace banner, asked Lil Chang and Da Long to attend, and will wait for the land party before deciding.
+- Frostvein requires winter support, control of its passes, specific limits on contributions, and signed postwar guarantees of independence.
+- Da Long gave Frostvein the location of overlooked hunting grounds and plans to seek a formally authorized delegation after one night in Icehold.
 - Umbrail has cleansed and activated the **Talon of Unmaking**.
-- Rubius has zero wounds, a recharged True Strike Wand, and **three Shadow Points**.
+- Rubius has one Wound, a recharged True Strike Wand, and **five transcript-supported Shadow Points**.
+The written artifact rules would add a sixth for the Wound, but that award was not announced in play.
 - The axe consumes souls, can override Rubius's judgment, and returns after being discarded.
 - Alder told the party that his patron wants Rubius killed and the axe taken.
 His lost heirloom lies in the Undershadow.
 - The party is level 3, though individual sheet and subclass details still need confirmation.